'Major Flood Threat:' National Weather Service Says Storm Could Be Historic

 Craig Shoemaker, a meteorologist at the National Weather Service in Sacramento, said, “It’s just the matter that it’s coming so fast and over such a short period of time, and especially over those burn scars.
 And again, there’s going to be a major flood threat also in Sacramento and over the valley.
 We don’t want to downplay that at all.
 We’re talking about one of the highest rainfall totals, potentially that we’re currently forecasting over 24 hours period for Sacramento.”

+Public officials advise having flashlights and fully charged cellphones in case of power outages in your area.
+Additionally, they say people should stay off of the roads if possible.

-The National Weather Service projects that rain will move in fast and that there will be a lot of it.
+The National Weather Service projects that the rain will continue through the night.MORE NEWS: Modesto Police Detectives Investigating Possible Homicide